 Keep Healthy Snacks Easily Accessible

-We all know vegetables can be healthy snacks, but celery is not going to be viable if you have to work too hard to eat it.
-Most people don’t like plain or boring snacks either!
+We all know vegetables can be healthy snacks, but if plan celery doesn’t seem appetizing to you then you’re more likely to grab something less healthy instead.
 By putting in a little work ahead of time, you won’t be tempted to reach for the easy, tempting, high-calorie options.

 A lot of us love to snack, and that’s ok!
 With a few healthy tweaks and a little preparation, you can still enjoy tasty snacks without exploding your calorie count and your waistline!